[p. 2469l, §2]

 If denotes the number of uncorrelated

-blocks of size and is the number of sites
+is the number of sites

-in each block then is the total number of lattice sites.
+is the total number of lattice sites.

-The correlation length diverges in units of in the critical ensemble limit
+in the critical ensemble limit

 but stays finite in the noncritical ensemble limit.

-Note also that in the critical ensemble limit while remains finite
+in the critical ensemble limit while

 in the massive scaling limit or the finite-size scaling limit [37].